getslideapp/slate/source/index.html.md

 `Authorization: Token [TOKEN]`

-You can obtain a new Slide API token and Company Id by emailing us at info@getslideapp.com.
+You can obtain a new Slide API token and Company Name by emailing us at info@getslideapp.com.

 <aside class="notice">
 You must replace <code>[TOKEN]</code> with your personal API token.